New York State Residency Determination for Tuition Purposes

 Establishing a Domicile

-Establishing a domicile in New York requires an affirmative decision to adopt New York as ones permanent home and the place to which one expects habitually to return after absences.
+Establishing a domicile in New York requires an affirmative decision to adopt New York as ones permanent home.
 Your intent to remain in New York State after completing your studies implies this as well.
 Proof of New York State domicile is demonstrated by documents which support your contention that your permanent home is located in New York State.
-A student who believes that he or she has established a domicile in New York must demonstrate this through submitting a residency application along with supporting documents.

 Citizens of the United States, permanent residents or non-immigrants with a Visa which permits them to establish a United States residence may be eligible for in-state tuition.
 Non-immigrants with a visa status which prohibit them from establishing a United States residence would not be eligible for in-state tuition.